 Public spotlight has focused intently on reproductive justice lately: in the campaigns of presidential hopefuls, in the media, and in the procedings of the U.S. legistlature.
 Debates have culminated this fall in a show-down on Capitol Hill as members of Congress attempt to de-fund Planned Parenthood.
 The House and Senate both voted to de-fund the organization, which amounts to cutting off Medicaid payouts to the non-profit that millions of low-income people depend on for healthcare.
 These payments are the most significant source of government funding to the organization.
-This drastic move by Congress follows shortly after the tragic shooting at a Planned Parenthood clinic in Colorodo Springs in late November.
-Fortunately President Obama has promised to veto the bill and prevent it from going into effect.

 I recently became comfortable with my sexuality.
 Attracted to girls and boys.
 As a girl I always thought that I was just comfortable around girls, but I realized I liked them when I developed a crush on my friend, L. I started flirting with L and soon it came to light that we both like each other.
 That same day L told me she is a he.
 A transgender boy born a girl.
 I was okay with that, I didn't like L because of his gender I like him because he is a good person.
 Is it bad that because I have to call him a girl at school (he's not out yet) and refer to him as his birth name at school that I sometimes see him as my girlfriend?
 I'm trying to be open minded and I think I love him.
 Every time I think of him as a girl I snap out of it, but sometimes I feel guilty.
 Am I a bad girlfriend?